WDI-SEA/notes/15-python/python-neural-networks/readme.md

-# Neural Networks and Tensor Flow
+# Neural Networks and TensorFlow

 ## Objectives
+* Describe different sub-fields of Artificial Intelligence
 * Describe a neural network as a high-level concept
 * Use the TensorFlow library for linear regression
 * Train a simple neural network based on an existing data set